-In case of a meeting, the invitation has to be sent at least one week before the meeting, and the agenda of the shareholders' meeting has to be announced in the invitation.
+In the case of a meeting, the invitation must be sent at least one week before the meeting, and the agenda of the shareholders’ meeting has to be announced in the invitation.
 However, these formalities on the invitation can be waived or amended in the articles of association.

 There are no special requirements for the holding and conduct of shareholders’ meetings.
 Shareholders may submit their vote in writing or may grant proxy.
 It is also permissible to hold meetings via electronic communication.

-Due to the COVID-19 pandemic, the federal government has simplified the submission of votes in writing.
-Therefore, in contrast to the AG, the federal government has not regulated the virtual shareholders' meeting by law.
-Virtual shareholders' meetings in a GmbH require a corresponding provision in the articles of association.
+Due to the COVID-19 pandemic, the Federal Government has simplified the submission of votes in writing.
+Therefore, in contrast to the AG, SE and KGaA, the Federal Government has not regulated the virtual shareholders’ meeting by law.
+Virtual shareholders’ meetings in a GmbH require a corresponding provision in the articles of association.

 Any shareholder who holds only “one” share may appeal resolutions (Anfechtungs- und Nichtigkeitsklage) of the general or shareholders’ meeting for breach of law or the company’s articles of association.
 Another objection shareholders can try to bring forward in such lawsuits is the violation of the (majority) shareholder’s duty of good faith.
 As these duties are not statutorily defined, the chances of success are based on case law.
 The defendant is the company, not the other shareholder(s) who has (have) voted in favour.

-If in the context of a resolution the company or a majority shareholder has to offer to acquire shares of minority shareholders at fair value based on an IDW S1-valuation, those resolutions cannot be objected (any more) to with the argument that the valuation is too low.
-However, minority shareholders are entitled to challenge the adequacy of the price at court in a special shareholder compensation proceeding (Spruchverfahren).
+If in the context of a resolution the company or a majority shareholder has to offer to acquire shares of minority shareholders at fair value based on an IDW S1 valuation, those resolutions cannot be objected to (any more) with the argument that the valuation is too low.
+However, minority shareholders are entitled to challenge the adequacy of the price in court in a special shareholder compensation proceeding (Spruchverfahren).

 Appointing a Special Auditor